roemvaar/cs_notes/computer_systems/big_o.md

 In this example, we do B chunks of work for each element in A. Therefore, the total amount of work is O(A * B).

+- **In the context of coding interviews, Big O notation is usually understood to describe** **the worst-case complexity of an algorithm**

 **Sources:**

 - [Big Oh Cheat Sheet](https://www.bigocheatsheet.com/)